Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 \subsection{\ref{rq:3}: Licensing Tools}

-To understand if and how developers use tools to assist with software licensing tasks, we asked participants to describe their licensing tool use. \rev{Here, we refer to a ``licensing tool'' as any software that can assist with one or more software licensing tasks.}
+To understand if and how developers use tools to assist with software licensing tasks, we asked participants to describe their use of licensing tools. \rev{We refer to a ``licensing tool'' as any software that can facilitate licensing tasks through automated analysis or by providing additional (licensing) context or information.}